molly/blog/_posts/2022-07-22-celsius-letters.md

 > However, I can’t stand idly by when there appears to be a significant deception being perpetrated on the court by the management of Celsius.
 The cryptocurrency lending/borrowing side is clearly insolvent and quite possibly an explicit Ponzi scheme (and certainly an investor in major and obvious Ponzi schemes like the Anchor protocol).

 > In an attempt to postpone liquidation, Celsius has tried to claim to the court that their cryptocurrency mining business has the potential to be substantially profitable.
 Unfortunately Celsius’s own filings and basic economic analysis of the cryptocurrency mining space shows this, at best, to be wishful thinking.
-And, at worst, a fraud on the court
+And, at worst, a fraud on the court.

 -----